msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I decided in this digital age the best way to learn a language was with **Apps**, so I downloaded them all, Duolingo, Lingodeer, Memorize, Anki, some japanese dictionaries, and I started learning how to read.
 I also had a friend who was able to _seemingly_ have decent conversation with locals from only using "Pimsleur" (listen and repeat, recorded japanese lessons) for a few months before coming to Japan, and people seemed to review it quite well online so I downloaded all of those lessons too.

 So I started only maybe spending about ~30 minutes a day studying but that quickly escalated to several hours a day.
 I was learning Hiragana, Katakana, then quickly moved to the Kanji.
 I became obsessed pretty quickly.
-Unfortunately around this time I hurt my shoulder on a failed back-flip attempt on my snowboard(who knew that snow could hurt so damn much?) and it forced me into a semi-retirement from teaching snowboarding, which was great because now I could find a job where I study japanese and japanese culture full time!
+Unfortunately around this time I hurt my shoulder on a failed back-flip attempt on my snowboard (who knew that snow could hurt so damn much?) and it forced me into a semi-retirement from teaching snowboarding, which was great because now I could find a job where I study japanese and japanese culture full time!

-So after about 2~3 months of using the apps and Pimsleur I was better than all my other Gaijin friends, I had finished the Duolingo tree, I was done almost all of the Lingodeer lessons, I knew a few hundred kanji but I still nowhere close to to fluent.
+So after about 2~3 months of using the apps and Pimsleur I was better than all my other Gaijin friends, I had finished the Duolingo tree, I was done almost all of the Lingodeer lessons, I knew a few hundred kanji but I still nowhere close to being fluent.
 I couldn't understand what the store clerks were saying, I could only read the most basic of signs, I certainly could not hold a conversation unless it was about the most basic of things (weather, hello, hot cold things like that).

 ![Felt pretty good about myself, getting this golden beauty.](./duolingo.png)

- The thing that bothered me the most was that no matter how much grammar, vocab, kanji and everything that I learnt I could not understand pretty much ANYTHING that any one said back to me.
+ The thing that bothered me the most was that no matter how much grammar, vocab, kanji and everything that I learned I could not understand pretty much ANYTHING that anyone said back to me.
 That pudgy Irish polyglot had deceived me... or maybe I didn't work hard enough?
 Or maybe this was being so called "fluent"?

  ![I was fluent right!?](./isthisafluency.jpg)